 WUI Fire Data in the Disaster and Failure Studies (DFS) Data Repository

-Evaluate the economics of community-based fire mitigation
+Evaluate the relative contribution of different fire exposure elements

 Section of contiguous land with its structures, driveways, and vegetation; may be single home or group of adjoining homes.